Construction learning pays. Any decent tradesperson collects tools

 loud and uncouth.
 Of course, there’s some truth to that stereotype.
 But

-mostly construction work consists of thousands of technical challenges
+mostly construction work consists of thousands of technical challenges.

 project.
 We need both technical and management skills.

-superintendent to build more efficiently, economically, safely and
+and Superintendent’s checklists can greatly aid you to build more efficiently, economically, safely and

 faster.
 There’s value for everyone when we learn more and perform